 - How much liability coverage you need

-The appropriate amount of liability coverage to get is a personal decision, but the more often you engage in high-liability activities, such as having large parties, and the more at-risk assets you have, the more liability coverage you should buy.
+The right amount of liability coverage to get is individual But the more often you engage in high-liability activities, such as having large parties, and the more at-risk assets you have, the more liability coverage you should buy.

-If your townhouse is part of a condo association, you'll need to make a few extra special considerations before you sign up for insurance.
-You need to know exactly which parts of your building or property are owned by you and which are owned by the condo association.
+If your townhouse is part of a condo association, there are a few special considerations before you buy insurance.
+You'll need to know exactly which parts of your building or property are owned by you and which are owned by the condo association.
 And the amount of coverage you need should reflect the total value of the property you own.

-In a typical "apartment-style" condominium, you might only need a few thousand dollars' worth of coverage to pay for damage to your home's interior and possibly cover an assessment.
-But with a townhouse, you are likely to be responsible for damage to your home's exterior walls, roof and even your private exterior land, like your yard.
-What is covered will vary from association to association, so you'll need to check with your HOA to find out what level of coverage you need.
+In a typical "apartment style" condominium, you might only need a few thousand dollars' worth of coverage to pay for damage to your home's interior and possibly cover an assessment.
+But with a townhouse condominium, you're likely responsible for damage to your home's exterior walls, your roof and even your private exterior land like your yard.
+What's covered will vary from association to association, so check with your HOA to find out what level of coverage you need.

 One type of insurance worth special consideration for condo owners is coverage for assessments.
-If there's damage to your condo's common property that exceeds the limits of your association's shared coverage, the extra expense is split evenly among all residents—this is called an assessment.
-Loss assessments coverage pays for your share of those extra costs.
-Loss assessments coverage is a particularly good idea if your condo has a lot of common areas that are susceptible to damage, or you believe that the limits of your condo association's shared policy are too low.
+If there's damage to your condo's common property that exceeds the limits of your association's shared coverage, the extra expense is split evenly among all residents.
+This split is called an assessment.
+Loss assessment coverage pays for your share of those extra costs.
+It's a particularly good idea if your condo has a lot of common areas that are susceptible to damage or if you think the limits of your condo association's shared policy are too low.

-townhouses and condominiums are both commonly used to describe types of homes, but they aren't mutually exclusive: A townhouse is a type of building, and a condo is a structure of ownership.
-Your home could be a condo, a townhouse, both, or neither.
+Townhouses and condominiums are commonly described as types of homes, but they aren't mutually exclusive: A townhouse is a type of building, and “condo” refers to ownership.
+Your home could be a condo, a townhouse, both or neither.

-In general, a townhouse is a single-family dwelling that shares one or two of its walls with its neighbors.
-The house may have anywhere from one to five floors, with two to four being the most common.
-Townhouses usually have a door facing the street, and they may have a small front or back yard.
-They go by different names in different parts of the United States: Common alternative names include rowhouse, townhome, terrace house or patio home.
+In general, a townhouse is a single-family dwelling that shares one or two of its walls with the neighboring house.
+It may have anywhere from one to five floors, with two to four being the most common.
+Townhouses usually have a door facing the street, and they may have a small front yard or backyard.
+They go by different names across the United States.
+Common names include row house, townhome, terrace house or patio home.

-It's common for townhouses to have some degree of organization with their neighborhoods.
-These neighborhood, community or homeowners associations might include shared maintenance and landscaping, as well as rules about how homeowners can decorate their property.
+It's common for townhouses to have a neighborhood, community or homeowners association.
+It might oversee shared maintenance and landscaping, as well as rules about how homeowners can decorate their property.
 A condo association is one type of this organization.

-A condominium refers to a style of home ownership where a shared complex contains multiple units, each of which is owned by a different person.
+A condominium refers to a style of homeownership where a shared complex contains multiple units, and each is owned by a different person.
 A condominium may be made up of several apartments in a single building or several independent buildings.
-The common areas of the property, whether that's the hallways and exterior walls of a single building, or the shared grounds of a larger complex, are paid for (and insured) by everyone who lives in the condo complex.
+The common areas of the property, such as the hallways and exterior walls of a single building or the shared grounds of a larger complex, are paid for (and insured) by everyone who lives in the condo complex.